Buffalo Bills: History

+Ralph Wilson Stadium (pictured as Highmark Stadium), located in Orchard Park, New York, was the Bills' home stadium from 1973 to 2025.

 The Bills began competitive play in 1960 as a charter member of the American Football League led by head coach Buster Ramsey and joined the NFL as part of the AFL–NFL merger in 1970.
 In the first two seasons, the Bills went 5–8–1 and 6–8 under Ramsey.
 The Bills won two consecutive American Football League titles in 1964 and 1965 with quarterback Jack Kemp and coach Lou Saban, but the club has yet to win a league championship since.